rapidsai/deployment/source/guides/scheduler-gpu-requirements.md

 Taking this even further you could even ask "Does the Dask scheduler even need to be written in Python?".
 Some folks even [experimented with a Rust implementation of the scheduler](https://github.com/It4innovations/rsds) a couple of years ago.

-There are two primary reasons why we recommend that the scheduler has the cam capabilities:
+There are two primary reasons why we recommend that the scheduler has the same capabilities:

 - There are edge cases where the scheduler does deserialize data.
 - Some scheduler optimizations require high-level graphs to be pickled on the client and unpickled on the scheduler.